howonlee/stupidmlp/readme.md

 TL;DR: You can get away with doing backpropagation much faster than you think with a ridiculously stupid trick: kill the small weights after a desultory burn-in period and do sparse outer products only on surviving weights.

-There's quite a few multilayer perceptron pruning approaches, mostly for regularization.
+There's quite a few multilayer perceptron pruning approaches, mostly for avoiding overfitting.
 I tend to believe that most are not stupid enough.
 Regularization-based approaches, for example, don't make the actual optimization process any faster, and the brute-force and sensitivity-based approaches _cannot_ make the actual optimization faster because they happen after learning.
 Cascade correlation and the like are not feasible, because of local optima issues.

 The reason why pruning _before_ learning would be important is that you can get much of the performance of a neural network with an approximation to backpropagation faster than O(|W|), meaning faster than the order of the number of members of the weight matrix, with sparsification.
 Here is the evidence, with a tinny little one-hidden-layer backpropagation multilayer perceptron.
 Note the x-axes.